futurevisuals/snipsnip/packages/stinber/README.md

 *Note: Don't forget to bind your state as in the example!*

 ## Contributing
-If you experiencing some bugs or like to see some feature added please create a feature request, issue or a PR on [https://github.com/futurevisuals/snipsnip](https://github.com/futurevisuals/snipsnip).
+If you experiencing bugs or like to see some feature added please create a feature request, issue or a PR on [https://github.com/futurevisuals/snipsnip](https://github.com/futurevisuals/snipsnip).